 One of the major issues with second-hand smoke centers around choice, or lack thereof.

 For firsthand smoke, the smoker is choosing to inhale tobacco smoke.
-With secondhand smoke, the person didn’t decide to light up, but they are being exposed anyway, yet they have to deal with the consequences all the same.
+With secondhand smoke, the person didn’t decide to light up, but they are being exposed anyway, yet they have to deal with the consequences, and health effects, all the same.

-Secondhand Smoke: A Real Look at the RisksYou probably know that secondhand smoke is bad for you, but do you really know why?
+Secondhand Smoke Exposure: A Real Look at the RisksYou probably know that secondhand smoke exposure is bad for you, but do you really know why?

 Tobacco smoke is full of carcinogens, which are substances that have been linked to cancer.
 Of course, it’s been linked to lung cancer, and, despite significant efforts to reduce exposure, remains a risk to public health and can cause negative health effects even when you're not the one smoking.

 To understand the risks of secondhand smoke, it helps to focus on some of the most important research conducted on the topic.